kjbrum/dvlp/README.md

 - Call `dvlp_config` when setting up the default config (DRY)
 - Get the base tasks working
     - editor
+        - "path/to/folder"
     - terminal
         - new [tab|window]
+            - "path/to/folder"
         - split [vertical|horizontal]
+            - "path/to/folder"
     - finder
+        - "path/to/folder"
 - Add support for additional tasks
     - Build Tools
         - [grunt|gulp|npm] "task to run" _(run a build tool task)_